Exercises for positive thinking help you bring positive change into your life with short and simple exercises that honor your feelings.

 Where one positive affirmation leads to another, and next thing you know, you have a new habit.

-But, it takes time, so don’t be discouraged if negative thinking stays with you.
+But, it takes time, so don’t be discouraged if old, tired thinking stays with you.
 No one changes overnight and daily exercises for positive thinking will help you create more positivity in your life.

 So let’s get started with 8 simple exercises that will help you with positive thinking from my book The Thought Store: 8 Simple Thinking Habits for work and life.

-Positive Thinking Exercise #1 – Notice your thoughts.
+Exercises for Positive Thinking #1 Notice your thoughts.

 EXERCISE: For 5 minutes a day, notice what you’re thinking about.
 That’s it, just notice!